Back to DWU AI Articles

 This three-dimensional reality differs from corporate accounting in that airport finance uses three frameworks simultaneously (GASB 34, FAA policy, bond indentures).
 A simple question—"Did the airport recognize revenue in the current fiscal year?"—has three different correct answers depending on which framework applies.
 Consider a specific example: an airport collects passenger facility charges (PFCs) in December 2025, but bonds issued in 2010 define PFC revenues differently than bonds issued in 2015.
 The same December 2025 receipts are recognized as revenues under one bond document but not under another.

-Review of e.g., Massport's GAAP-to-bond reconciliation (ACFR p.89) may avoid analysis discrepancies.
+Massport's FY2022 ACFR (p.89) provides a GAAP-to-bond reconciliation, which can be referenced to avoid analysis discrepancies.
 The analytical framework depends on context: modeling future rate requirements uses rate resolution logic; preparing audited financial statements uses GAAP; modeling debt service coverage uses bond document definitions.

 1.1 The Three Frameworks